Director - Playwright - Podcaster

-Adam Mace (he/they) is a Director and Playwright from Williamsburg, Brooklyn.
+Adam Mace (they/them/theirs) is a Director and Playwright from Williamsburg, Brooklyn.

 As a playwright, Adam co-authored Mother Emanuel (NY Fringe Festival Award for Overall Excellence – Musical) and Sweet Lorraine (Rave Theater Festival - Off Broadway).
 Other writings include: R+J: An Uncivil Tale (Rebel Theater), Starbucks at the End of the World (Rebel Theater/WeFest), The Ballad of Kiki, Joe and the Space Gods (Grex Group), Something About Tacos (Grex Group), and Love and Stuff Like That (Mount Carmel Theatre Co.)